jj1bdx/osx-devrandom-feeder/README.md

 ## Tested environment

+* macOS 12.1
-* OS X 10.11.1
+* This code was formerly tested with OS X 10.11.1

 ## How this works

 `feedrandom.c` is a C code example to transfer TRNG data from a tty device to `/dev/random`.
-The code sets input tty disciplines and lock the tty, then feed the contents to `/dev/random`.
+The code sets input tty disciplines and locks the tty, then feeds the contents to `/dev/random`.

 The source to write to `/dev/random` *must* be a real TRNG.
 Possible candidates are: